Episode 136: How biased are you? How unconscious bias plays into recruitment

-Before recruiting for a new or existing position, it’s important to invest time in gathering information about the job from a variety of sources.
-This means thinking not only the duties involved in the job, but also the job’s purpose, how and where it can be carried out, the outputs required by the job holder and how it fits into the organisation’s structure.
+For both new and existing roles, it’s important to invest time in gathering information about the job from a variety of sources.
+This means thinking not only about the duties involved, but also the job’s purpose, how and where it can be carried out, the outputs required by the job holder and how it fits into the organisation’s structure.
 This analysis should form the basis of a job description and person specification/job profile.

 The job analysis provides the information needed for the job description.
-This explains the requirements of the job to potential candidates, and aids the recruitment process by providing a clear overview of the role for all involved.
-It can also be used to communicate expectations about performance to employees and managers to help ensure effective performance in the job and clarity during induction.
+This explains the requirements of the job to potential candidates and aids the recruitment process by providing a clear overview of the role for all involved.
+It can also be used to provide clarity during induction and later, on performance and objectives.

 Person specification/job profile